-First payment of temporary disability compensation must be timely.
+Insurers must timely process the first payment of temporary disability compensation.
+The first payment of temporary disability on a claim must also include all temporary disability benefits due as of the date of payment, unless there is a reasonable basis to exclude those benefits at the time the payment issued.
 The director may assess a penalty under OAR 436-060-0200 against an insurer that does not make the first payment of temporary disability under the time frames of this section, or does not accurately report timeliness of first payment information.

-- (a) The first payment of temporary disability benefits must be made no later than the 14th day after: - (A) The date of the employer's notice or knowledge of the claim and of the worker's disability, if the attending physician or authorized nurse practitioner has authorized temporary disability compensation.
-Temporary disability accrued before the date of the employer's notice or knowledge of the claim is due within 14 days of claim acceptance; - (B) The date the attending physician or authorized nurse practitioner authorizes temporary disability, if the authorization is more than 14 days after the date of the employer's notice or knowledge of the claim and of the worker's disability; - (C) The start of authorized vocational training under ORS 656.268(10), if the insurer has previously closed the claim; - (D) The date the insurer receives medical evidence supported by objective findings that shows the worker is unable to work due to a worsening of the compensable condition under ORS 656.273; - (E) The date of any director's order, including, but not limited to, a reconsideration order, that orders payment of temporary disability.
+- (a) The payment of temporary disability benefits must be made no later than the 14th day after: - (A) The date of the employer's notice or knowledge of the claim and of the worker's disability, if the attending physician or authorized nurse practitioner has authorized temporary disability compensation.
+Temporary disability accrued before the date of the employer's notice or knowledge of the claim is due within 14 days of claim acceptance; - (B) The date the attending physician or authorized nurse practitioner authorizes temporary disability, if the authorization is more than 14 days after the date of the employer's notice or knowledge of the claim and of the worker's disability;

+- (C) The start of authorized vocational training under ORS 656.268(10), if the insurer has previously closed the claim; - (D) The date the insurer receives medical evidence supported by objective findings that shows the worker is unable to work due to a worsening of the compensable condition under ORS 656.273; - (E) The date of any director's order, including, but not limited to, a reconsideration order, that orders payment of temporary disability.
 If the insurer has appealed a reconsideration order, the appeal stays payment of temporary disability benefits except those that accrue from the date of the order, under ORS 656.313; - (F) The date of a notice of claim closure issued by the insurer that finds the worker entitled to temporary disability; - (G) The date a notice of closure is set aside by a reconsideration order; - (H) The date any litigation authorizing retroactive temporary disability becomes final.
 Temporary disability accruing from the date of the order must begin no later than the 14th day after the date the order is filed.
-For the purpose of this rule, the "date the order is filed" for litigation from the Workers' Compensation Board is the signature date, and from the courts, it is the date of the appellate judgment; - (I) The date the director refers a claim to the insurer for processing under ORS 656.029; - (J) The date the director refers a noncomplying employer claim to an assigned claims agent under ORS 656.054; - (K) The date a claim disposition agreement is disapproved by the Worker's Compensation Board or administrative law judge, if temporary disability benefits are otherwise due; - (L) The date the director designates a paying agent under ORS 656.307;

-- (M) The date a claim is reclassified from nondisabling to disabling, if temporary disability is due and payable; or - (N) The date an insurer voluntarily rescinds a denial of a disabling claim. - (b) Subsequent payments of temporary disability benefits must: - (A) Be made at least once each 14 days, unless the employer is making payments under OAR 436-060-0020(1) and the payments are made concurrently with the payroll schedule of the employer; and - (B) Include all benefits due for the period ending no more than seven days before the payment date;
+For the purpose of this rule, the "date the order is filed" for litigation from the board is the signature date, and from the courts, it is the date of the appellate judgment; - (I) The date the director refers a claim to the insurer for processing under ORS 656.029; - (J) The date the director refers a noncomplying employer claim to an assigned claims agent under ORS 656.054; - (K) The date a claim disposition agreement is disapproved by the Worker's Compensation Board or administrative law judge, if temporary disability benefits are otherwise due; - (L) The date the director designates a paying agent under ORS 656.307; - (M) The date a claim is reclassified from nondisabling to disabling, if temporary disability is due and payable; or - (N) The date an insurer voluntarily rescinds a denial of a disabling claim. - (b) Subsequent payments of temporary disability benefits must: - (A) Be made at least once each 14 days, unless the employer is making payments under OAR 436-060-0020(1) and the payments are made concurrently with the payroll schedule of the employer; and - (B) Include all benefits due for the period ending no more than seven days before the payment date.